Bjerring/Bjerring.github.io/_posts/2019-11-04-Portfolio-Optimization-using-CVaR.markdown

 \end{equation}
 $$

 There exist a quadratic relationship between risk and expected return.
-Hence, increasing the riskiness of a portfolio will not nessecarily off-set an equal increase in expected returns.
-This gives rise to the shape of the efficient frontier.
+Hence, increasing the riskiness of a portfolio will not nessecarily result in an equal increase in expected returns.
+This is represented by the shape of the efficient frontier.

 <p align="center">
   <img src="/assets/images/portfolio_cvar/EF.png">
 </p>

-As risk and return is not linearly dependant, then it makes sense to consider the marginal increase in expected return when increasing the risk.
-This effectively leads to the maximization of the Sharpe ratio in the mean-variance setting, and the STAR ratio for CVaR.
+As risk and return are not linearly dependant, it makes sense to consider the marginal increase in expected return when increasing the risk.
+This effectively leads to the maximisation of the Sharpe ratio in the mean-variance setting, and the STAR ratio for CVaR.

 ## The Efficient Frontier

-To illustrate the application of CVaR in a portfolio setting, then we download data from Yahoo on 5 ETFs tracking four equity markets and one aggregated bond market, respectively.
-We use the brilliant Python library PuLP for formulating the linear optimization model, and iteratively find the optimal portfolio for different risk aversions, $$ \lambda $$ .
+To illustrate the application of CVaR in a portfolio setting, I download data from Yahoo on 5 ETFs, tracking four equity markets and one aggregated bond market respectively.
+We use the brilliant Python library PuLP to formulate a linear optimisation model, and iteratively find the optimal portfolio for different risk aversions, $$ \lambda $$ .

 ![EF](/assets/images/portfolio_cvar/EF_emperic.png)
 We can observe that our efficient frontier looks similar to what we would expect.
 In the beginning, we have a large increase in return when allowing for a bit more risk, while in the end we gain nearly no increase in expected returns for the same increase in risk.